A One-Covariate-at-a-Time Method for Nonparametric Additive Models: Monte Carlo Simulations

 { }

 We can make several observations.
 First, POST--OCMT performs the best among the three methods in most cases.
 POST--OCMT outperforms OCMT due to its ability to eliminate pseudo-signals or noise variables.\ POST--OCMT even outperforms OCMT slightly for DGPs without any pseudo-signals, especially for $n=200$.
 This result confirms the necessity of conducting the additional post-OCMT step.
 Moreover, the additional computation time for POST--OCMT compared with OCMT can be almost ignored because the number of candidate variables after OCMT is very small.
 Second, AGLASSO performs almost the same as our procedures for DGP 2.
 Note that DGP 2 contains four independent signals, two pseudo-signals, and no hidden signals.
 Then, this result is not surprising, because Lasso performs very well for independent signals, and the biggest challenge for our procedure is the possible presence of pseudo-signals.
 When the signals are correlated in DGP 4, AGLASSO performs less well and is outperformed by POST--OCMT.
 Third, the performance of all methods improves as $n$ increases from $200$ to $400$.
 Fourth, OCMT is very successful at picking up hidden signals, especially for $n=400$; see, for example, the results for DGPs 3, 4, 6, and 8.
 Fifth, our methods perform well in the presence of heteroskedastic errors for DGP 7 and 8.
 Sixth, the CS of POST--OCMT performs well even for the complicated DGPs 6 and 8 at $n=400$, whereas AGLASSO performs poorly in terms of CS for these two DGPs.
 Seventh, the number of stages for OCMT basically confirms our theoretical findings.
 For example, for DGP 1, the mean number of stages is slightly more than 1 for $n=200$, and is 1 for $n=400$.
 In the presence of hidden signals, the mean number of stages is approximately 2 for $n=400$ for DGPs\ 3, 4, 6, 8, and 10.
 Note the mean number of stages is approximately 2 for $n=400$ for DGP\ 5 with correlated signals and no hidden signals.
-The reason is that the correlation makes the marginal effect of $X_{1}$ on $Y$ very small and $X_{1}$ almost behaves like a \textquotedblleft hidden signal\textquotedblright.
+The reason is that the correlation makes the net effect of $X_{1}$ on $Y$ very small and $X_{1}$ almost behaves like a \textquotedblleft hidden signal\textquotedblright.
 This result also confirms the necessity of using multiple stages instead of a single-stage procedure.
 Eighth, our method also works well for DGPs 9 and 10 that mimic the application.
-A final remark is that our procedure can be implemented fast and is much faster than AGLASSO.
+An additional remark is that our procedure can be implemented fast and is much faster than AGLASSO.
 For example, when $p=1,000,$ our procedure took less than half a minute for one replication on average, whereas the AGLASSO took hours for one replication.
+Finally, the first three procedures have smaller RMSFE than Bagging and RF in almost all scenarios and thus have better out-of-sample forecasting performance.\footnote{Note that Bagging has slightly better out-of-sample forecasting performance than RF.
+This is reasonable given that our DGPs have a finite number of signal variables.
+In RF, many decision splits do not improve predictive accuracy because they rely solely on noise variables to generate the trees.}\textbf{ }This is because they explicitly utilize the information (in the form of an additive function) underlying the DGPs while BAGGING and RF do not.
+In addition, POST--OCMT delivers the best out-of-sample forecasting performance among all procedures.

 To summarize, our methods perform well in small samples, and we view it as a useful alternative to existing methods in the literature.